Sugar Glider Poop Pee

 One of the key aspects of managing your sugar glider’s bathroom habits is to ensure they have a clean living environment.
 These small animals are naturally clean creatures, and by providing them with a tidy space, you encourage good hygiene practices.
 Regularly clean their cage, removing any soiled bedding or waste.
 This not only helps maintain cleanliness but also prevents any unpleasant odors from building up.

-See also Sugar Glider For Sale Ct
+See also How To Make Sugar Glider Hammock

 Establishing a Consistent Feeding Schedule